 The Moccamaster also earned a 7 out of 10 in this metric.
 Generally, all of its components are easy to clean.
 It uses paper filters that make disposing of grinds easy, and the pot has a wide opening for easy scrubbing.
 However, none of its components are dishwasher safe, hence the slightly lower score.

 Six of the models we tested earned a score of 6 out of 10 in our ease of cleaning testing.
 These models, for the most part, required what we would consider a normal amount of effort to clean.
 Of these machines, the Cuisinart 14-Cup Programmable and the Ninja Coffee Bar both have reusable mesh filters, which require a bit more cleaning than machines that use disposable paper ones.
 These machines, along with the BUNN NHS Velocity Brew and the BLACK+DECKER 12-Cup Programmable have glass carafes that are dishwasher safe.
 The Bonavita Thermal Carafe has a stainless steel carafe that needs to be hand washed.

 It is easy to get overwhelmed by the seemingly countless number of coffee makers available.
 At a glance, many of them have few significant differentiating features.
 On the flip side, it is also easy to spend hours researching only to be further confused by dubious marketing claims and conflicting opinions.
 Our tests provide real world, side-by-side, and directly comparable results, so you can rest assured that our data will lead you towards the right model.
-If you're still a bit confused check out our buying advice article.
-It provides a step by step guide that may clear up your last few reservations.

 — Max Mutter and Steven Tata